Hayley Williams

-Hayley Nichole Williams (born December 27, 1988) is an American singer and songwriter, who is best known as the lead vocalist, primary songwriter, and keyboardist of the rock band Paramore.
+Hayley Nichole Williams (born December 27, 1988) is an American singer and songwriter.
+She is best known as the co-founder and lead vocalist of the rock band Paramore.

-Born and raised in Mississippi, Williams moved to Franklin, Tennessee, at the age of 13 in 2002 to escape her stepfather at the time.
-In 2004, she formed Paramore alongside Josh Farro, Zac Farro, and Jeremy Davis.
-The band currently consists of Hayley Williams, Zac Farro and Taylor York.
-The band has released six studio albums: All We Know Is Falling (2005), Riot!
+Williams was born and raised in Meridian, Mississippi.
+Her parents divorced when she was 13.
+She then moved with her mother to Franklin, Tennessee, where she later formed Paramore alongside Josh Farro, Zac Farro, and Jeremy Davis.
+Paramore has released six studio albums: All We Know Is Falling (2005), Riot!
 (2007), Brand New Eyes (2009), Paramore (2013), After Laughter (2017), and This Is Why (2023).

-Williams released her debut solo single, "Simmer", on January 22, 2020, and announced on the same day that her debut studio album, Petals for Armor, would be released on May 8, 2020.
-The album was preceded by two EPs entitled Petals for Armor I and II that make up the first two-thirds of the album.
-Her second solo record, Flowers for Vases / Descansos, was released less than a year later on February 5, 2021.
+It has featured a continuously changing line-up (currently consisting of Williams, Zac Farro, and Taylor York) with Williams being the only member to appear on all six albums.
+Along with York, Williams won the 2015 Grammy Award for Best Rock Song for the song "Ain't It Fun".

-Aside from Paramore and preceding her solo career, Williams recorded the song "Teenagers" for the soundtrack of Jennifer's Body (2009) and has collaborated with artists such as October Fall, The Chariot, Set Your Goals, Zedd and New Found Glory.
-In 2010, she was featured on the single "Airplanes" by B.o.B.
-It peaked at number two on the U.S. Billboard Hot 100.
-A sequel to the song, "Airplanes, Part II", features new verses from B.o.B. and a verse from Eminem, while Williams' vocals remain the same.
-This collaboration led to a Grammy nomination for Best Pop Collaboration with Vocals.
+Williams' non-Paramore musical work includes the song "Teenagers" for the soundtrack of the film Jennifer's Body (2009) and collaborations with The Chariot, October Fall, New Found Glory, Set Your Goals, Zedd, Moses Sumney, and Turnstile.
+In 2010, she was featured on the single "Airplanes" by B.o.B, which peaked at No. 2 on the U.S. Billboard Hot 100.
+The sequel to the song, "Airplanes, Part II", featured new verses from B.o.B. and a guest verse from Eminem with Williams' vocals remaining.
+This gained a nomination for the Grammy Award for Best Pop Collaboration with Vocals.
+In 2023, she was featured on Taylor Swift's re-recording of her 2010 album Speak Now on the track "Castles Crumbling".
+She has also released the solo EPs Petals for Armor I (2020) and Petals for Armor II (2020), the subsequent full-length solo album Petals for Armor (2020), and her second solo album Flowers for Vases / Descansos (2021).
+In 2025, she released her third album Ego Death at a Bachelorette Party under her own independent label named Post Atlantic.

-Other ventures in which Williams has explored include online beauty and music series Kiss-Off on Popular TV launched in 2015 and the hair-dye company Good Dye Young, launched in 2016.
+Williams' other ventures include the music series Kiss-Off and the hair dye company Good Dye Young.

 Early life

-Hayley Nichole Williams was born in Meridian, Mississippi, on December 27, 1988, the daughter of Joey and Cristi Williams.
+Hayley Nichole Williams was born in Meridian, Mississippi, on December 27, 1988, the daughter of Cristi and Joey Williams.
 She has two younger half-sisters.

-After her parents' divorce in 2002, Williams moved with her mother to Franklin, Tennessee.
-She met future bandmates Josh and Zac Farro at her new school.
-Shortly after settling in Franklin, she began taking vocal lessons with Brett Manning.
-While still at school, she tried out for a local funk cover band, The Factory, where she met Jeremy Davis.
-Williams' childhood neighbor was NBA player Rodney Hood.
+Her childhood neighbor was NBA player Rodney Hood.
+After her parents' divorce in 2002, when she was 13, she moved with her mother to Franklin, Tennessee.
+At her new school, she met future Paramore bandmates Josh and Zac Farro.
+Shortly after settling in Franklin, she began taking lessons with vocal coach Brett Manning.
+While still at school, Williams tried out for a local funk cover band called The Factory, where she met future Paramore bandmate Jeremy Davis.